odoo/functional-mementoes/accounting.rst

 invoice) impacts accounts by moving value from one account (credit) to an other account (debit).

-Some accounts can be known by different names e.g. Sales Ledger = Account Receivable = Debtor control; or Purchase Ledger = Account Payable = Creditor control.

 .. h:div:: force-right

    .. highlights:: Balance = Debit - Credit